tim-smart/effect-io-ai/effect/Effect-tagMetrics.md

 # tagMetrics

-Tags each metric in this effect with the specific tag.
+Tags each metric in an effect with specific key-value pairs.

+**Details**

+This function allows you to tag all metrics in an effect with a set of key-value pairs or a single key-value pair.
+Tags help you add metadata to metrics, making it easier to filter and categorize them in monitoring systems.
+The provided tags will apply to all metrics generated within the effect's scope.

 To import and use `tagMetrics` from the "Effect" module: